-MoDOT will continue a program to facilitate the public reporting of stormwater concerns and illicit discharges, including dumping, by providing a venue for the public to submit concerns to MoDOT.
+MoDOT will continue a program to facilitate the reporting of SPCC spills, stormwater concerns, and illicit discharges, including dumping, by providing a venue for the public and the MoDOT community to submit concerns to MoDOT.

-Measurable Goal 3a MoDOT will report yearly how many visitors have submitted the Report a Stormwater Concern form and how many of those were related to permit components on MoDOT right-of-way or facilities.
-Purpose Statement Involvement of the public in reporting stormwater r promotes public awareness and engagement in promoting clean water.
+Measurable Goal 3a MoDOT will report how many visitors have submitted the "Report a Stormwater Concern" form and how many of those were related to permit components on MoDOT right-of-way or facilities.
+Purpose Statement Involvement of the public in reporting stormwater related concerns promotes public awareness and engagement in protecting and promoting clean water.
 Intended Outcome The intended outcome is to encourage as many reports be submitted as possible.
 This approach allows for improved reporting potential even with the reduced department staff.
 Assessments will be evaluated on an annual basis with an intended positive trend through the permit cycle.
-Annual Performance
+Annual Performance How many Report a Stormwater Concern forms were received?
+How many submitted reports were related to permit components?
+Progress Satisfied: Yes: No: Explanation